 The fourth edition of the International Code of Zoological Nomenclature ("the Code") has been applied to matters of nomenclature throughout the NSW.
 Considerable effort has been expended in an attempt to represent information concerning names and nomenclatural acts in a Code-compliant manner, without individual bias.
 In cases where interpretation of the Code has seemed problematic, external opinions from authorities on zoological nomenclature have frequently been sought and followed.

 Gender Matching of Species-Group Names

-All species-group names included in the catalogue are searched (and reported) only in the name forms that are believed to be correct, given the nomenclatural genders of the genus names with which they are combined.
-The masculine, feminine, and neuter forms of all species-group names, as used in the Catalogue, are given in the Gender Forms data field on the Catalogue Record for the relevant name.
-Whether or not these gender forms have been specifically researched for correctness is also indicated.
-Approximately 65% of the ca. 30,600 gender forms cited in the catalogue have been researched to date.
+All species-group names included in the catalogue are searchable (and reported) only in the name forms that are believed to be correct, given the nomenclatural genders of the genus names with which they are combined.
+The masculine, feminine, and neuter forms of all species-group names, as used in the NSW, are given in the Gender Forms data field of the relevant Catalogue Record page, and the Nomenclatural Gender Forms field(s) on the relevant Monograph Record page.
+Whether or not these gender forms have been specifically researched for correctness, or are used as preliminary “working” name forms, is also indicated.
+Approximately 65% of the ca. 31,700 gender form names cited in the NSW have been researched to date.

 Original Publication Data

-The original publication data associated with 99.9+% of catalogue names have been verified by the author from personal examination of originals or facsimile copies (e.g., photocopies, digital scans, published facsimile reprints [not “separates”]) of the relevant literature.
-The Verified data field in each Catalogue Record indicates whether original publication data have been verified for individual taxon names.
-The working Catalogue Records for unverified names may contain particularly incomplete and non-standard data entries.
+The original publication data associated with 99.9+% of NSW names have been verified by the author from personal examination of originals or facsimile copies (e.g., photocopies, digital scans, published facsimile reprints [not “separates”]) of the relevant literature.
+The Verified data field on each Catalogue Record page (and the “verified” flag in the Original Combination field(s) on each Monograph Record page) indicates whether the original publication data have been verified for individual taxon names.
+The working records for unverified names may contain particularly incomplete and non-standard data entries.

 Fossil Taxon Data